junobuild/docs/blog/2024-04-30-How-to-build-a-secure-and-decentralized-blog-website-on-the-blockchain/index.md

 In the prompts;
 - Provide the name of the project folder `myBlog`
-- select `Static website or blog` as the kind of project
 - Select `yes` to configure Github Actions
 - Select `no` to configure the local development emurator
 - Select `yes` to install the dependencies